Ludeon/RimWorld-Czech/README.md

 # RimWorld-Czech

-A Czech translation for RimWorld.
+A Czech translation for RimWorld Core and Royalty DLC.

 See this page for license info: